BorjaAres/IDcheckJS/README.md

 ## Usage

-1. Open the program in a JavaScript-supported environment (such as a web browser console or a Node.js environment).
+1. Open the program in a JavaScript-supported environment (such as a web browser console or a Node.js environment) o simply go to this link https://wonderful-eclair-9afd0b.netlify.app/

 2. The program will prompt you to input the Spanish ID number and letter.
 The default input is provided as an example.